DiffuserLite: Towards Real-time Diffusion Planning: Introduction

-Motivated by this, we propose to build a plan refinement process (PRP) to speed up diffusion planning.
+Motivated by these insights, we propose to build a plan refinement process (PRP) to speed up diffusion planning.
 First, we perform ``rough" planning, where jumpy planning is executed, only considering the states at intervals that are far apart and ignoring other individual states.
-Then, we refine a small portion of the plan, focusing on the steps closer to the current time.
+Then, we refine a small portion of the plan, focusing on the steps closer to the current state.
 By doing so, we fill in the execution details between two states far apart, gradually refining the plan to the step level.
-This approach has three significant advantages.
-First, it reduces the length of the sequences generated by diffusion, simplifying the complexity of the probability distribution to be fitted.
-Second, it significantly reduces the search space of the plan, making it easier for the planner to find better trajectories.
-Additionally, since only the first action of each step is executed, rough planning of steps further away does not have a noticeable impact on performance.
+This approach has three advantages: 1) It reduces the length of the sequences generated by the diffusion model, simplifying the complexity of the probability distribution to be fitted.
+2) It significantly reduces the search space of plans, making it easier for the planner to find well-performed trajectories.
+3) Since only the first action of each step is executed, rough planning of steps further away causes no noticeable performance drop.

-Our proposed diffusion planning framework, which we call Diffuser{ Lite}, is simple, fast, and lightweight.
-Our experiments have demonstrated the effectiveness of PRP, significantly increasing decision-making frequency (action decided per second) while achieving state-of-the-art performance.
+Diffusion planning with PRP, which we call Diffuser{ Lite}, is simple, fast, and lightweight.
+Our experiments have demonstrated the effectiveness of PRP, significantly increasing decision-making frequency while achieving SOTA performance.
 Moreover, it can be easily adapted to other existing diffusion planning methods.
-In summary, our contributions are as follows: \begin{itemize} \item We introduce the plan refinement process (PRP) for coarse-to-fine-grained trajectory generation, reducing the modeling of redundant information. \item We introduce Diffuser{ Lite}, a lightweight diffusion planning framework, which significantly increases decision-making frequency by employing PRP. \item Diffuser{ Lite} is a simple and flexible plugin that can be easily combined with other diffusion planning algorithms. \item Diffuser{ Lite} achieves a super high decision-making frequency ($122$Hz, $112.7$x faster then previous mainstream frameworks) and state-of-the-art performance on multiple benchmarks in D4RL. \end{itemize}
+In summary, our contributions are as follows:

+\begin{itemize} \item We introduce the plan refinement process (PRP) for coarse-to-fine-grained trajectory generation, reducing the modeling of redundant information. \item We introduce Diffuser{ Lite}, a lightweight diffusion planning framework, which significantly increases decision-making frequency by employing PRP. \item Diffuser{ Lite} is a simple and flexible plugin that can be easily combined with other diffusion planning algorithms. \item Diffuser{ Lite} achieves a super high decision-making frequency ($122.2$Hz, $112.7$x faster than predominant frameworks) and SOTA performance on multiple benchmarks in D4RL. \end{itemize}